We are now almost one full week into our big summer road trip. If you missed my first update, you can go back and read it here.

 We also packed in The Bureau of Engraving and Printing, The George W. Bush Presidential Center (sponsored), Dealey Plaza, the downtown area and The Dallas Zoo (sponsored.)

 I’ll be writing individual posts about most of those things.
-But again, here are a couple highlights:
+But again, here are a couple highlights from our days in Texas:

 - No cameras, phones, watches, etc. are allowed inside the Bureau of Engraving and Printing.
 For someone who takes pictures of everything, this was a tough pill to swallow.
 The kids thought the whole place was super cool.
 Brent and I left with more questions and sort of scratching our head about the whole process.